 Yorkshire, says Pevsner, is known for the ‘Norman exuberance’ of its churches, Somerset for its church towers.
 Dorset churches have not been considered in the first rank.
 ‘Yet when one sets down all one has seen of [them] … one suddenly realises how much one has enjoyed.’
 Not just enjoyed but admired, been surprised by, one might further aver.
 What the county’s churches lack in scale and self-importance they make up for in character, charm and exquisite detail, enhanced in many cases by their setting in conserved villages of honeyed limestone and reed thatching.

-Salisbury, Cranborne, Tarrant Hinton, Blandford Forum.
-The coach leaves Salisbury railway station at 2.00pm for the drive across the Dorset border to the church of St Mary and St Bartholomew in Cranborne.
-This sets the tone for our tour – an unspoilt village and a delightful church of Norman origin with striking features that include fourteenth-century wall paintings.
-Our next church, St Mary’s at Tarrant Hinton, has a rare sixteenth-century Easter Sepulchre.
+Bournemouth, Cranborne, Tarrant Hinton, Sherborne.
+The coach leaves Bournemouth railway station at 2.00pm for the drive to the church of St Mary and St Bartholomew in Cranborne.
+This sets the tone for our tour – an unspoilt village and a delightful church of Norman origin with striking features that include 14th-century wall paintings.
+Our next church, St Mary’s at Tarrant Hinton, has a rare 16th-century Easter Sepulchre.

 Bere Regis, Wareham, Studland.
 Head for the coast, stopping at Bere Regis to admire an outstanding hammerbeam roof.
 Wareham has two churches of great antiquity and charm.
 One of them, St Martin’s-on-the-walls, contains an effigy of TE Lawrence by Eric Kennington, originally destined for St Paul’s Cathedral.
 Free time in Wareham precedes a visit to the beautifully preserved Norman church of St Nicholas at Studland, which has some remarkable, explicit stone carvings.

-Winterbourne Whitechurch, Puddletown, Dorchester, Upwey, Toller Fratrum.
+Puddletown, Dorchester, Upwey, Toller Fratrum.
 A day of quintessential Wessex villages, each with a church of distinction, punctuated by free time in the county town of Dorchester.
-St Mary’s at Winterbourne Whitechurch has a fine fifteenth-century font carved with a vine scroll ornament.
 The church at Puddletown has strong Thomas Hardy connections.
 St Lawrence’s at Upwey features two painted Tudor roses.
 The tiny church with the unusual dedication of St Basil at Toller Fratrum has a Norman relief of Mary Magdalene washing Christ’s feet.

 Melbury Bubb, Sherborne, Bradford Abbas, Trent.
-Explore Sherborne Abbey and the north of the county, with private time in Sherborne itself.
+Explore Sherborne Abbey and the north of the county, with free time in Sherborne itself.
 The Abbey, among its many splendours, has England’s earliest fan-vaulted roof and arguably its finest.
-St Mary’s at Melbury Bubb has an Anglo-Saxon font carved from the base of a cross, St Mary’s, Bradford Abbas is notable for its four-storey Perpendicular tower and St Andrew’s, Trent for its mediaeval spire, one of only three in Dorset.
+St Mary’s at Melbury Bubb has an Anglo-Saxon font carved from the base of a cross, while St Mary’s, Bradford Abbas is notable for its four-storey Perpendicular tower and St Andrew’s, Trent for its medieval spire, one of only three in Dorset.

-Wimborne, Salisbury.
+Wimborne, Bournemouth.
 With two towers, one Norman and one Perpendicular, Wimborne Minster was originally a Saxon nunnery.
 It has a fine Norman font, a Gothic east end and Decorated aisles.
-The tour finishes at Salisbury Railway Station by 2.00pm.
+The tour finishes at Bournemouth Railway Station by 2.00pm.

 Price, per person